Moldy Crow Size

-The Moldy Crow, a HWK-290 ship, which was Kyle Katarn's chosen vessel in both the Dark Forces and Dark Forces II: Jedi Knight PC games.
+The Moldy Crow, a HWK-290 ship, was Kyle Katarn's chosen vessel in both the Dark Forces and Dark Forces II: Jedi Knight PC games.
 Described as a fighter or scout ship, the Moldy Crow has had a wildly contested length for a long time.
 Wizards of the Coast first issued a canon length in it's Dark Forces RPG supplement.
 That size was 29 meters.

 However, if you look at the Dark Forces games, it is clear that the ship is much smaller, less than half the size of the Millennium Falcon.
 To the right are several screenshots from the two games.
 The Moldy Crow appeared in the cutscenes of both games, and you can see Jan Ors in the cockpit.
 This is perhaps the best example of it's size.
 Jan is sitting pretty high up in the cockpit.
 Furthermore, she would be practically unable to stand up inside the ship.

 In-game screenshots show a smaller craft as well.
 You can see how the player character can easily jump on top of the wings in Dark Forces II.
 And you can see that looking at the ship from the ground, it appears quite small.